microsoft/winget-pkgs/doc/manifest/schema/1.0.0/installer.md

  <summary>Silent is the value that should be passed to the installer when user chooses a silent or quiet install</summary>

  #### Optional Field
  This key represents switches passed to the installer to provide a silent install experience.
+These would be used when the command `winget install <package> --silent` is executed.

  >Note: When the Windows Package Manager installs a package using the "silent" install mode, any custom switches will also be passed to the installer.
 If a user applies override switches via command line via the Windows Package Manager, none of the switches from the manifest will be passed to the installer.